adititaank/EntryManagement/README.md

 ## Approach
 I thought of this software as a simple entry management done at the gate entry.
 The current way to make entry is to write your details and that of the host in a register while making an entry and signing that entry with your signature.
 I have tried to bring the same process in an application on which the visitor can easily make an entry.

+## Aplication Installation
+Clone the repo in your Android Studio and run it on an emulator or on your android device.
+You can also generate an APK from Android Studio and install it on any Android phone you want.

 ## Workflow
 ### 1. The app opens up with a splash screen showing the logo of Innovacer.